timlac/nexa-emotion-recognition-pipelines/README.md

 [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) can be used to quickle parse videos into frames for image based models.
 It has built in models for [Face Detection](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector), [Pose Landmarks](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker) and other tasks.

+## Considerations

+- Face detection is necessary to detect faces in images and videos.
+- Face tracking may be necessary to track faces in videos where there are multiple faces.
+  - Face tracking which relies on creating new embeddings for each frame is computationally expensive.
+  - Using some technology in order to not have to check the embeddings every frame (e.g. optical flow) is a better option.